JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 <microformat>
     <p>This is a part of the <strong>Getting started with Spring Boot and Kotlin</strong> tutorial.
 Before proceeding, make sure you've completed previous steps:</p><br/>
-    <p><a href="jvm-create-project-with-spring-boot.md">Create a Spring Boot project with Kotlin</a><br/><a href="jvm-add-http-to-spring-boot-project.md">Add an HTTP request controller to your Spring Boot project</a><br/><a href="docs/topics/jvm/jvm-spring-boot-add-data-class.md">Add a data class to Spring Boot project</a><br/><strong>Add database support for Spring Boot project</strong><br/>Wrap up your project</p>
+    <p><a href="jvm-create-project-with-spring-boot.md">Create a Spring Boot project with Kotlin</a><br/><a href="jvm-spring-boot-add-data-class.md">Add a data class to the Spring Boot project</a><br/><strong>Add database support for Spring Boot project</strong><br/>Use Spring Data CrudRepository for database access</p>
 </microformat>

 ## Add database support

 In JVM applications, we use JDBC to interact with databases.
 For convenience, Spring Framework provides `JdbcTemplate` class that simplifies the use of JDBC and helps to avoid common errors.

-The common practice in Spring Framework based applications is to implement the database access logic within the so-called “service” layer – this is where business logic lives.
+The common practice in Spring Framework based applications is to implement the database access logic within the so-called _service_ layer – this is where business logic lives.
 In Spring, we mark classes with the `@Service` annotation to imply that the class belongs to the service layer of the application.
 In our application, we are going to create `MessageService` class for this purpose.